Jozypants/timedFlashCards/README.md

 * Keeping score for incorrect answers
   * Input: User answer incorrectly
   * Output: Deduct 5 points to their score

+* Questions appear after answering correctly or incorrectly
+  * Input: user answers 'yes' or 'no'
+  * Output: screen refreshes with new flashcard

+* User has a set amount of time to answer a question
+  * Input: 20 seconds to answer
+  * Output: New question appears

 * Program moves on to next question if user does not answer.
  * Input: User does not answer